The REA manages a large share of Horizon 2020 in five different big areas:

-Currently there are two open calls in this area:
+Currently there are three open calls in this area:

 H2020-MSCA-COFUND-2014: Marie Skłodowska-Curie Co-funding of regional, national and international programmes (COFUND): offers additional funding to new and existing regional, national and international programmes for research training and career development, to encourage the movement of researchers both across borders and across sectors of activity.

 The call deadline is 2 October 2014 and the available budget is €80million.

 Evaluation of the project proposals is expected to start in November-December 2014, with the results announced in February-March 2015.

 H2020-MSCA-IF-2014: Marie Skłodowska-Curie Individual Fellowships (IF) support individual researchers at postdoctoral level and beyond to work on personal research projects.
 Mobility between countries and possibly sectors is required in order to acquire new skills and experience, and to advance the career of the supported researcher.
 The call deadline is 11 September 2014, and the available budget is €240.50 million.